bioinformatics-ua/dicoogle-learning-pack/_docs/using.md

 permalink: /docs/using/
 ---

 In this section, we will be taking advantage of our newly deployed instance of Dicoogle to index and search in a small repository of medical images.
-Make sure that
+Throughout this page, make sure that Dicoogle is currently running in your machine (or deployed in a server).

 ### Entering the Web Application